Paola62010/lotusyoga/TESTING.md

     i.
 Follow same steps highlighted for the Home Page.

-2. Class boxes
+2. Call-to-action button

     i.
-On desktop resize the window to verify that the boxes layout is responsive.

-3. Price boxes

-    i.
-On desktop resize the window to verify that the boxes layout is responsive.

-4. Call-to-action button

-    i.
 Click on the _Contact Us!_ button and verify that it redirects to the Contact Page.

-5. Footer
+3. Footer

     i.
 Follow the same steps highlighted for the Home page.

-6. Checked the functionality on different size screens, content is responsive and clearly visible on all screens.
+4. Checked the functionality on different size screens, content is responsive and clearly visible on all screens.

 #### Classes Page (finished site)